cleancoindev/wns/docs/implementers.rst

 This trivial resolver always returns its own address as answer to all queries.
 Practical resolvers may use any mechanism they wish to determine what results to return, though they should be `constant`, and should minimise gas usage wherever possible.

 NOTE: If you are resolving `addr()` records, you MUST treat a return value from the resolver of `0x00...00` as that record being unset.
-Failing to do so could result in users accidentally sending funds to the null address if they have configured a resolver in ENS, but not set the resolver record!
+Failing to do so could result in users accidentally sending funds to the null address if they have configured a resolver in WNS, but not set the resolver record!

 Resolving names onchain
 =======================

-Solidity libraries for onchain resolution are not yet available, but ENS resolution is straightforward enough it can be done trivially without a library.
+Solidity libraries for onchain resolution are not yet available, but WNS resolution is straightforward enough it can be done trivially without a library.
 Contracts may use the following interfaces:

 .. code-block:: solidity

-    contract ENS {
+    contract WNS {
         function owner(bytes32 node) constant returns (address);
         function resolver(bytes32 node) constant returns (Resolver);
         function ttl(bytes32 node) constant returns (uint64);